langdon/summit-2015-lab-15812/labs/chapter5.md

                 default: db_wordpress
         ...

-1. Edit the kubernetes files and replace parameter values to match the name of each parameter in the Nulecule file.
+1. We need to edit the kubernetes files so the values from the previous step can be replaced.
+Edit the pod file `~/workspace/artifacts/kubernetes/wordpress-pod.yaml` and replace parameter values to match the name of each parameter in the Nulecule file.
 Strings that start with `$` will be replaced by parameter names.

             ...
             env: